 The court’s role on a section 24(2) application is to balance the assessments under each of these lines of inquiry, which encapsulate consideration of “all the circumstances” of the case, in order to determine whether, on balance, the admission of the evidence obtained by the Charter breach would bring the administration of justice into disrepute (Grant, supra at paragraphs 71, 85; R. v.
 Mian, 2 S.C.R.
 689 at paragraph 88).
-Note that the question "disrepute in whose eyes?" is answered by examining the reactions of "a reasonable man, dispassionate and fully apprised of the circumstances of the case".
-A reasonable man or woman is "usually the average person in the community, but only when that community's current mood is reasonable" (Collins, supra at 282, or paragraph 33 QL; R. v.
+Note that the question "disrepute in whose eyes?" is answered by examining the reactions of a reasonable person, “dispassionate and fully apprised of the circumstances of the case”.
+A reasonable person is is “usually the average person in the community, but only when that community's current mood is reasonable” (Collins, supra at 282, or paragraph 33 QL; R. v.
 Calder, 1 S.C.R.
 660 at paragraph 34).

 The applicant must establish that the conduct of the government actors is so unacceptable that the